 10 Tips for Working with a Traditional Sourdough Culture

 Measure ingredients using a scale rather than measuring cups whenever possible.
-Your measurements will be much more accurate and your results more consistent.
+Measurements will be much more accurate, and your results more consistent.

-The dough should be slightly sticky when you start the kneading process.
-If it’s not sticky, there is too much flour and you will have dry bread.
-Use wet hands and a dough scraper to facilitate kneading.
-Add only very small amounts of flour at a time to facilitate kneading.
+The dough should be slightly sticky when beginning the kneading process.
+Dry dough indicates too much flour was used and will result in dry bread.
+Use wet hands and a dough scraper, and add only small amoutns of flour at a time, to facilitate kneading.

-If using a shorter rise period (4 to 12 hours), a second rise (proofing) period is an option but isn't required.
-If you desire a second rise period, simply punch down and reshape the dough following the first rise and allow the dough to rise again.
+If using a shorter rise period (4-12 hours), a second rise period is an option but isn't required.
+If desired, simply punch down and reshape the dough following the first rise and allow the dough to rise again.

-Use a thermometer to determine when the bread is finished baking (internal bread temperature of 195° to 210°F).
-The bread should sound hollow when thumped.
+Use a thermometer to determine when the bread is finished baking (internal bread temperature of 195°-210°F).
+The finished loaf should sound hollow when thumped.

 Let the bread cool for at least 20 minutes before slicing.